SportsUnity/QunamiBattleModeSdk/README.md

 # Usage

 ### TextToSpeech implementation
-To use our text to speech functionality,Add following code in MainActivit
+To use text to speech functionality,Add following code in MainActivity class

 private GamePlayHandler gamePlayHandler;